jeffreycwitt/pl399/docs/21-foundations-of-deliberative-democracy.md

 What I want to keep in our mind as begin today and move forward is that, while Sunstein, see Brandeis has holding the better or more accurate view, at the time the Justices wrote these opinion, the difference mattered very little.
 Perhaps it was very perceptible.

-What we need to see here is that that for most of the history of "deliberative democracy", the pursuit of the conditions necessary for "delberation" of harmoniously aligned with the expansion of speech, consumer choice with respect to speech?
+What we need to see here is that that for most of the history of "deliberative democracy", the pursuit of the conditions necessary for "deliberation" of harmoniously aligned with the expansion of speech, consumer choice with respect to speech?

 This is where I want to begin.
 Namely, with the question, why?
 Why does the expansion of speech seem so clearly to align with the expansion of deliberation and deliberative discourse.